options-vault/options-vault/README.md

 ### Detailed description of the functions in the `options-nft` contract

+[ADD IMAGE THAT SHOWS CYCLE BUT WITH FUNCTION NAMES EXECUTED FOR EACH BLOCK]

 **:star2: _`submit-price-data`_**

 The function receives Redstone data packages from the server and verifies if the data has been signed by a trusted Redstone oracle's public key.
 The function additionally contains a time-based control flow that can trigger `end-currrent-cycle`, `update-ledger` and `init-next-cycle` based on when in the cycle it is called.
 The first time price and time data gets submitted _after_ `current-cycle-expiry`, end-current-cycle gets executed with `determine-value-and-settle` containing the majority of the business logic.
 If the cycle's options NFT is in-the-money a `settlement-pool` gets created.
 In this case the control flow in `submit-price-data` waits until _after_ the settlement transaction has been mined before executing `update-vault-ledger` and `init-next-cycle`.